NCAA investigating Michigan State over Larry Nassar case

 Michigan State maintains no official believed Nassar committed sexual abuse until newspapers began reporting on the allegations during the summer of 2016.
 Any suggestion that the university engaged in a cover-up is "simply false," the university said in a statement.

 Simon has expressed support for the women who've spoken out against Nassar, but said she has no plans to step down from the position she has held since January 2005.
+Nassar worked as a university sports physician from 1997 to 2016.

+Michigan State faculty members Tuesday called for an emergency meeting of the faculty senate for a vote of no confidence in Simon, according to Robert Laduca Jr. of the Michigan State academic governance steering committee.

+MSU's steering committee will ask Academic Congress, which comprises 2,200 faculty members, whether it supports having the faculty senate take a vote of no confidence in Simon, according to Laduca.

 Besides questions about Michigan State's handling of complaints against the serial molester, the scandal has had repercussions for USA Gymnastics, which also employed him.
-That organization on Monday announced resignations from its board of directors' executive leadership.
+That organization announced resignations from its board of directors' executive leadership.

+USA Gymnastics and Michigan State have separately said they reported Nassar's abuse as soon as they learned about it.

 Circuit Court Judge Rosemarie Aquilina is expected to announce Nassar's sentence.
-He faces 40 to 125 years in prison after pleading guilty to seven counts of criminal sexual conduct in Ingham County, Michigan.

-He has already been sentenced to 60 years in prison for federal child pornography charges and has pleaded guilty to three charges of criminal sexual conduct in Eaton County, Michigan.
+He faces up to 125 years in prison, and has already been sentenced to 60 years in prison for federal child pornography charges.